Fees and Billing

 As a Licensed Psychologist, I am insurance eligible for all insurance carriers in Washington State.
 After years of being an in-network clinician for various insurance providers, I have left the panels of insurance networks.
 Many of my clients (for example, Regence, Premera and Value Options members) see me on an out-of-network basis; these members typically receive out-of-network reimbursement from their insurers that covers a significant portion of the cost of therapy.
 The specific amount of this reimbursement depends on your plan, and your insurer will be able to tell you exactly what this reimbursement would be.
 To inquire, you might contact your insurer and ask what the out-of-network reimbursement would be for outpatient, in-office psychotherapy.
 To facilitate your receipt of out-of-network reimbursement, I will provide you with the statements your insurer requires.

-My fee for a 50 minute individual therapy session is $220.
-For a 60 minute couples session, my fee is $240.
+My fee for a 50-55 minute therapy session is $240.
+I do offer a limited number of sliding scale slots.
 Group work is $60 per 90 minute meeting.

 The decision whether to use managed care for therapy can be complex and varies from person to person.
 Insurers have the right to limit the number of sessions for which they will pay, and often they will require the periodic release of information that will justify, in their eyes, the cost of therapy.
 I am happy to speak with you about the decision whether to include your benefit company in your treatment.